Prayer For Passover Seder

 6) A piece of Matzoh ( unleavened bread ) is broken and dipped in salt water.
 This becomes a symbolic reminder that we will never eat leavened bread again in this life

-READ: Miracle Prayer For Impossible Situations
+READ: Prayer For My Son's Health

 The Haggadah